-If your system is malfunctioning, check the troubleshooting section of our website.
+If your system is malfunctioning, check the Knowledge Base/FAQ under the "Support" tab on our website.
 You may find that the solution to your problem is something you can resolve yourself.
 If you need to send it in, there is no need to contact our office.
 Getting repairs made is as simple as going to our website, www.MarCumTech.com clicking the support tab and then filling out the MarCum Warranty Claim.